UniMath/UniMath/INSTALL.md

 Emacs may be installed using https://emacsformacosx.com/, http://aquamacs.org, or any other flavour of Emacs you prefer.

-Now you may proceed to the instructions for [Installation of ProofGeneral](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.
+Now you may proceed to the instructions for [Installation of Proof General](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.

 ### Preparing for the installation under Ubuntu or Debian (Linux)